 A block of information that moves from one computer to another.

 Two coders working together on a project.
-One person codes while the other watches and checks it for errors.
+One person codes while the other watches and checks the code for errors.

 The input of a function.
 A parameter gets replaced by an argument when the function is called.